 The Verdict: As you can see, rubbing toothpaste on the sneakers worked very well.
 In fact, it’s definitely our favorite.
 The non-gel toothpaste we used took off all of the dark marks almost instantly.
 Just note the toothpaste won’t fix any scuff marks that actually affected the leather.

-The Verdict: While we seemed to like the results of the toothpaste trick a bit more, a magic eraser is almost just as effective.
+The Verdict: While we like the results of the toothpaste trick a bit more, a magic eraser is almost just as effective.
 Almost all of the scuffs we were trying to eliminate disappeared after a few scrubs with the eraser.
 If you have erasers around your house, try it out.
-If not (and you'd end up having to buy some), just use toothpaste.
+If not (and you’d end up having to buy some), just use toothpaste.

 The Verdict: Nail polish remover does work as well as toothpaste, but the issue here is that because the solution is so strong, it can also strip away part of the sneakers if they’re non-leather, leaving even more unwanted marks.